you-zhou/notes/dev.md

 optional, and evaluate to `None` when they are not passed another value.

 #### 3. arbitrary argument list
 The arbitrary argument list is the third way to pass arguments to a function.
-If the function intention is better expressed by a signature with an extensible number of positional arguments, it can be defined with the *args constructs.
-In the function body, args will be a tuple of all the remaining positional arguments.
-For example, send(message, *args) can be called with each recipient as an argument:send(’Hello’, ’God’, ’Mom’, ’Cthulhu’), and in the function body args will be equal to (’God’, ’Mom’, ’Cthulhu’).
+If the function intention is better expressed by a signature with an extensible number of positional arguments, it can be defined with the ==`*args`== constructs.
+In the function body, `args` will be a **tuple** of all the remaining positional arguments.

+For example, `send(message, *args)` can be called with each recipient as an argument: `send(’Hello’, ’God’, ’Mom’, ’Cthulhu’)`, and in the function body args will be equal to (’God’, ’Mom’, ’Cthulhu’).

 #### 4. arbitrary keyword argument dictionary